TheVessen/Headless-Lib/README.md

 ## Features

-- **Headless Environement Save**: Components that are designed to work seamlessly in a headless Rhino environment.
+- **Headless Environement Safe**: Components that are designed to work seamlessly in a headless Rhino environment.
 - **Grasshopper Compatibility**: Enhance existing Grasshopper scripts with robust and compute-ready functionality.

 ## Getting Started